 A country’s individual international adoption laws, politics and travel restrictions, which could affect the countries you’d be able to adopt from, and which frequently change.

-2. Select Your Oklahoma International Adoption Professional
+Step 2: Select Your Oklahoma International Adoption Professional

 Remember that international adoption agencies in Oklahoma are licensed to conduct adoptions within certain countries, and this varies between agencies.
 So if you have your heart set on adopting a child from a specific country, you might want to search for an international adoption agency in OK that is specifically licensed to complete an international adoption in that country.